omkarkalamkar/brow/docs/src/knowledge_base/components/subarray_node.rst

 ==============
 `low-tmc/subarray-node/1`

-.. note:: In the full scale deployment, there will be 16 instances of Subarray Node.
+.. note:: In the full scale deployment, there are 16 instances of Subarray Node.
-   In such case, only the last part of the TRL will be different indicating the id of the subarray.
+   In such case, only the last part of the TRL indicates the id of the subarray.
    E.g. `low-tmc/subarray-node/2`, `low-tmc/subarray-node/3` and so on.

 Attributes